 Adding chargebacks into Ravelin using the API guarantees the lowest actionable time for a chargeback, and hence provides you the best protection.

 If your business practices involve refunding notifications of fraud before they turn into chargebacks, you can upload these TC-40s as if they were chargebacks.
-Add a custom attribute to the “chargeback” to indicate it’s a TC-40 when sending by API.
+Use the status “TC-40” to indicate it’s a TC-40 when sending by API.

 Similarly to using TC-40s as chargebacks, it may be beneficial to have Ravelin treat Ethoca Alerts of fraud as chargebacks.
 You may need to do some pre-processing to identify the order and transaction the alert refers to.

 Not all chargebacks originate from card-not-present fraud.
-Impatient customers can file chargebacks instead of requesting a refund, and some payment methods types or third-party acquirers can raise chargebacks when issuing refunds.
+Impatient customers can file chargebacks instead of requesting a refund, and some payment method types or third-party acquirers can raise chargebacks when issuing refunds.

 If you wish for Ravelin to treat a chargeback as non-fraudulent, you can inform us when submitting the chargeback through our API.